pimutils/vdirsyncer/CONTRIBUTING.rst

   that syncronizes all the data.
 If you're looking for a viewer for the calendar data you've synced, `khal <https://github.com/geier/khal>`_ is what you're looking for.

+* If you're submitting pull requests:

+  * Make sure your tests pass on Travis.

+  * But not because you wrote too few tests.

+  * Write descriptive commit messages, mostly because i need to write a changelog at some point.
+Use ``git rebase -i`` and ``git commit --ammend`` if needed.

+  * Add yourself to ``CONTRIBUTORS.rst``.